Canada: Police begin arresting protest leaders | DW | 18.02.2022

 "If you can come to Ottawa and stand with us, that would be fantastic," she said.

+The trucker protest, which began at the end of last month when Canadian truckers blocked a bridge between Canada and the US over COVID-19 vaccination rules, had been broken up by police on February 14.

+The vital international trade corridor was reopened that day, but truckers descended on the Canadian capital's streets soon after that.

-Police surrounded the area around the Parliament Hill, where thundreds of massive trucks remained parked.
+Police surrounded the area around the Parliament Hill, where hundreds of massive trucks remained parked.

+"We've begin to harden the perimeter around the protests," Ottawa Police Chief Steve Bell said.

+"What I can tell you is this weekend will look very different than the past three weekends."

 rm/fb (AFP, AP)